Xilmi/Rotp-Fusion/README.md

   - Graphics mode will be set to low when the VIP console is active.
   - Fixed missing initialization when main window stay hidden.
   - Temporary fix to capitalization issue.
+  - Fixed crash when trying to send non player fleet.
+  - Fixed crash when trying to include to many designs.

 2024.06.08 (Xilmi)
 - Fixed an issue where the AI didn't consider that missile-bases stop dealing damage when all population of a planet is killed.
 This lead to the AI not daring to attack planets with missile-bases when they only had biological weapons.